 There Are No More Benefits of Cable TV Today

 Listening to naysayers predicting the demise of cable TV, you might believe cable offers nothing good.
-However, consider the benefits of bundling (internet, TV and phone services), live sports action, recording technology among others.
+However, consider the benefits of bundling (internet, TV, and phone services), live sports action, and recording technology among others.

 Cable TV isn’t Cool

 This is the biggest misconception and unfortunately, many people have fallen for it.
 If cool means excellent programming and reliability in shows, then cable TV remains cool and it is no wonder streaming services are hard at work to buy shows from big networks.

 If you go with the hype and cut the cable, you might find it hard to find the diversity of programming you get on cable without the need for a subscription.

 For this one, most consumers find the hard way because cable TV is dependable, and with lie sports action and much more, many cable cutters find their way back.

 Parting ways with your cable provider might sound like the best thing to do but consider these misconceptions first.
 Make sure you do your research and find the best cable service in your area before making any decision.